Nervosys/Botnix/pkgs/README.md

   }
   ```

 When fetching from GitHub, commits must always be referenced by their full commit hash.
 This is because GitHub shares commit hashes among all forks and returns `404 Not Found` when a short commit hash is ambiguous.
-It already happens for some short, 6-character commit hashes in `nixpkgs`.
+It already happens for some short, 6-character commit hashes in `botpkgs`.
 It is a practical vector for a denial-of-service attack by pushing large amounts of auto generated commits into forks and was already [demonstrated against GitHub Actions Beta](https://blog.teddykatz.com/2019/11/12/github-actions-dos.html).

 Find the value to put as `hash` by running `nix-shell -p nix-prefetch-github --run "nix-prefetch-github --rev 1f795f9f44607cc5bec70d1300150bfefcef2aae Botnix nix"`.